onfido/onfido-sdk-ui/README.md

   If `language` is not present the default copy will be in English.

+- **`smsNumberCountryCode {String} optional`**
+  The default country for the SMS number input can be customised by passing `smsNumberCountryCode`.
+The value should be a 2-characters long ISO Country code string.
+If empty, the SMS number country code will default to `GB`.

 - **`steps {List} optional`**

   List of the different steps and their custom options.
 Each step can either be specified as a string (when no customisation is required) or an object (when customisation is required):